 Septic Tanks and Wells

 Many people who use private wells for their drinking water rely on septic systems to treat wastewater.
-Water from toilets, sinks, showers and other appliances is known as wastewater and can be harmful to human health.
-Wastewater includes germs, viruses, and nutrients that may make you ill if it pollutes your water supply.
+Water from toilets, sinks, showers, and other appliances is known as wastewater and can be harmful to human health.
+Wastewater includes germs, viruses, and nutrients that may make you ill if your water supply is polluted.
 Avoid flushing other chemicals or medicines down the drain or toilet, since they could contaminate your drinking water well.

 Make sure your septic system properly treats the wastewater, and that your drinking water well is set back far enough from you and your neighbor's systems.
 Local building codes will list setback requirements specifying the distance a septic system must be from the well, as well as the size a septic system must be based on the number of occupants in the home.